-This chart shows the total numbers of participants in the Thrift Savings Plan from 1987 to the end of 2017, by category.
-Note that the FRTIB-provided numbers are rounded to the 1,000.
+The chart below shows the total numbers of participants in the Thrift Savings Plan from 1987 to the end of 2020, by category.
+Note that the legacy FRTIB-provided numbers are rounded to the 1,000.
 The figures from 2006 forward represent end-of-year participation totals, while those prior to 2006 represent figures as of September each year.
 “Active FERS” represents participants who were both contributing to their accounts and receiving a match, while “FERS Agency Contr Only” refers to those who received the basic (1%) contribution from their home Agency but otherwise were not contributing.
 “Active w/no Contributions” refers to those who held an open account but who were not contributing; this figure dropped when auto-enrollment was instituted.
 Roth TSP contributions were allowed in 2012, and figures were broken out from 2013.
 The “Separated With Acct” was separately reported from 2013.

 Long-term, FERS participation rates grew from the 40% range in its first year of existence to the 80% range ten years later.
 It hovered in the 80s for the next two decades, but slowly began to increase again after automatic enrollment in the TSP was instituted in 2010.